peter88213/PyWriter/docs/devel/roadmap.md

 - Drop .yw5 and .yw6 support.
 - Provide a flexible tk Ui.

+## Version 5.x: Rework the messaging system

+- Don't ceck "SUCCESS"/"ERROR" for error-free execution.
+  Instead use one global variable not to be displayed.
+- Refactor the code: Avoid string concatenation.
+Use f-strings instead.
 - Complete the docstrings and provide a package at PyPi.

 ### Future: